mohitps/weather-service-application/README.md

-# Welcome to my Weather Service Appplciation!
+# Welcome to my Weather Service Application!
 The purpose of this web application is to show weather data for a given zip code.

 The app makes use of an open weather API to get weather data using the following link: